dh-electronics/meta-av96/avanger96/meta-av96.beta1/readme.txt

     Finalizing card image

-    Some file need to be added to the uSD image in order to make WiFi work.
+    Some file need to be added to the uSD image in order to make WiFi work and adding release info.
     - insert uSD card into PC and let PC mount rootfs and bootfs partitions
     - copy necessary files from ./sdcrad/ to uSD card